 EOVSA is a university-led community facility with operations supported by the National Science Foundation.
 We have a completely open data policty.
 However, the continued availability of EOVSA data relies on the proper acknowledgement of data by its users.
 Guidelines for data usage and acknowledgements are as follows:

 While EOVSA has an open data use policy (i.e., prior permission to access and analyse the data is not required), as the data can be subject to limitations that are not immediately evident to users, and at times the analysis and interpretation of the data involve more in-depth processing, the data user is strongly encouraged to establish early contact with EOVSA PIs Dale Gary and Bin Chen to discuss the intended usage and collaboration.

-For all usage of EOVSA data, users are asked to include the following standard acknowledgement text: "The authors acknowledge the use of EOVSA data.
-EOVSA operations are supported by the National Science Foundation under grant No. AGS-2130832."
+For all usage of EOVSA data, users are asked to include the following standard acknowledgement text: "The authors acknowledge the use of data obtained by the Expanded Owens Valley Solar Array (EOVSA).
+EOVSA is a community facility operated by the New Jersey Institute of Technology.
+Operations are supported by NSF grant AGS-2130832 and NASA grant 80NSSC20K0026."